-(Arch 7a LT, wk 5 The End of D Christianity in Late • Tolerance?
-Arch 7b LT, wk 6 Keystone seventh arch
+(Arch 7a LT, wk 5 The End of Dialogue and Tolerance?
+Arch 7b Christianity in Late Antiquity LT, wk 6 Keystone seventh arch

 Theme: The end of the fourth century saw the further embedding of Christianity in the structures and apparatus of empire, often (wrongly) depicted as the establishment of Christianity as a state religion.
 Did it see the closure of pagan temples?
 What was the driving force behind this?
 Is it caused by the fusion of monotheism and empire?